sguox002/leetcode/review/hard_rev.md

         return minSteps+m;
     }
 ```
+note we are doing it reversely. they shall be equivalent.

 517	Super Washing Machines    		37.0%	Hard
-if we subtract the final target, (average), then our target is to reach all 0
+if we subtract the final target, (average), then our target is to reach all 0.
+the machine with maxload shall give all out to left and right, and that is one max.
+the load come through the machine is also another max.

 ```cpp
     int findMinMoves(vector<int>& machines) {
         //approach: total number is not changed, final number is the mean, through distribution